forging2012/docker-aws-cli/README.md

 This is a dockerised version of the AWS CLI

-Usage: `docker run --rm -it -v $HOME/.aws:/root/.aws minify aws s3 ls`
+Usage: `docker run --rm -it -v $HOME/.aws:/root/.aws mikechernev/aws-cli aws s3 ls`